BCrlrd/MIGI2_MapCreator/README.md

 All information related to "The Cave of Caerbannog" can be found on [this repository].

 ### About this tool
 This tool is provided as is.
 It is meant to be used by the development team to speed up the creation of rooms.
-No guarantees regarding reliability can and will be made.
+No guarantees regarding reliability can or will be made.

 [TU Delft]: http://tudelft.nl/
 [this repository]: https://github.com/Taeir/ContextProject-MIGI2